martinimon/govhack-2023-chamonix/Challenges analysis/ChallengesSnapShot.md

 • [Sustainable Climate Change](https://sdgs.un.org/goals/goal13)
 • [Infosys - Corporate Responsibility | Environmental](https://www.infosys.com/about/esg/environmental.html)

+### Notes:

+The 3 carbon challenges stood out to us and something we could visualise.
+Looking at these though, we defiently felt like it could be very easy to go over scope and also a space some of us are less familiar overall, hard to play to the strengths or visualse a narrative as part of a solution, at this stage.

 ## Generative AI: Unleashing the Power of Open Data
 Explore the potential of Generative AI in conjunction with Open Data to empower communities and foster positive social impact.
 This challenge invites participants to leverage Generative AI models to analyse and derive insights from Open Data sourced from government datasets.
 By combining the power of Generative AI with the wealth of Open Data available, participants can create innovative solutions that address real-world challenges and benefit communities.
 **Eligibility: Ethical use of a generative AI in your project and at least one Australian or New Zealand data set** [Challenge](https://hackerspace.govhack.org/challenges/generative_ai_unleashing_the_power_of_open_data)

+### Notes:
+Would be good to include and very interesting, though its probably hard relating the actual ethical usage to other problems without having a weak solution for both.
+If just looking at the ethical alone without other problems, not many specifc ideas on what we could do.